c-toolbox/C-Play/docs/docs/playback/views.md

 The camera's field of view is set by *"3D View FOV"* in the [Window & UI settings](/settings/window_and_ui) (30–150 degrees, default is a wide-angle view).
 It is not changed by mouse input — use the wheel to zoom and the setting to change the lens angle.

+#### Fisheye 180° projection (fulldome)

+Enable *"Render 3D view as 180-degree fisheye (fulldome)"* in the [Window & UI settings](/settings/window_and_ui) to replace the perspective camera with a virtual **180° equidistant fisheye lens** centered on the zenith (straight up).
+The whole scene is then projected onto a flat circular image — exactly what an omnidirectional 180° fulldome camera would capture from inside your dome or sphere.

+* Dome-mapped, sphere-mapped (EQR and EAC), and flat/plane layers are all rendered through the lens; plain 2D layers stay flat as usual.
+* The image is *equidistant*: distance from the centre equals angle from the zenith.
+For full-hemisphere content (180° FOV) the disk matches exactly what normal mode shows on the dome, and areas below the horizon are rendered black.
+Content with a narrower FOV sits in the inner region of the circle.
+* The output is locked to the zenith: orbiting or zooming the camera does not change it, and the dome tilt angle is ignored while this mode is active.
+* *"3D View FOV"* is disabled while fisheye rendering is on — the lens angle is fixed at 180°.
+Dome overflow masking is also not applied in this mode.

+Toggling the setting takes effect immediately; no restart is needed.
+This is useful for previewing how your content looks as a flat fulldome image, for example before stitching or when checking coverage of the full hemisphere.

 #### Dome overflow masking

 When working with dome-mapped content, you can hide the area that falls outside the dome projection.
 Enable *"Hide dome overflow in 3D view"* in the Window & UI settings.
 An opacity slider (0–100%) controls how strongly the overflow area is masked, allowing you to see a faint outline of the full content or hide it completely.